janelia-cellmap/dacapo/examples/distance_task/liver_peroxisome.md

 These are then combined in a single **dacapo.experiments.Run** that includes your starting point (whether you want to start training from scratch or continue off of a previously trained model) and stopping criterion (the number of iterations you want to train).

 ## Environment setup
 If you have not already done so, you will need to install DaCapo.
-We recommend you do this by first creating a new environment and then installing DaCapo using pip.
+You can do this by first creating a new environment and then installing DaCapo using pip.

 ```bash
 conda create -n dacapo python=3.10